 There’s only one direct flight from LAX to AKL per day, and it was hard enough to get a ticket over a month ago.
 So I’m not expecting anything to be open and waiting for me… but ok.

-The flight finally leaves, only 3 hours delayed. and I'm on the way.
+The flight finally leaves, only 3 hours delayed total.

 Arriving at LAX is hectic from the get-go.
 There are very few signs, and I only find my way to the Air Canada luggage service desk by asking various airport staff to point me in the right direction.
 I want to check out the luggage situation first before getting a replacement flight.
 I’m not sure if I have to pick up my bags before I get on a new plane, or if they’ll just automatically follow me.

 I want to make sure I’ve got them safe and sound because this is one of the consistent issues I keep hearing about.
-And it turns out to be true.
-The outside of the baggage office is completely surrounded by miscellaneous baggage.
+And outside the baggage office is completely surrounded by miscellaneous baggage.
 Hundreds of bags.
 Horrible sign.

 But the baggage guy is an angel.

-He sets it up so my bags will follow me and arrive in Auckland when I do.
-Sweet!
-He also says he can book me a new flight which is a relief.
-However, there aren’t any Air NZ flights.
-This doesn’t come as a huge surprise, but it’s such a good airline I’d prefer to take a flight at the value of what I paid for.
-I even suggest staying in LA for a few days on my own dollar (I work remotely after all) but he says there’s nothing for the foreseeable future.
+He sets it up so my bags will follow me on a new flight and arrive in Auckland when I do.
+He also says he can book me a new flight, which is a relief.
+However, there aren’t any Air NZ flights to Auckland any time soon.
+I even suggest staying in LA for a few days on my own dollar (I work remotely, after all) but he says there’s nothing for the foreseeable future.

 He gives me this... ticket?